(Note that you can not control OnTheAir Video Express with MIDI, only OnTheAir Video)

 Clearing MIDI Notes

-To clear a MIDI note, right click on the clip or button and select "Clear MIDI Note"
+To clear a MIDI note, right click on the clip or button and select "Clear MIDI Note".
+This will clear both the input and output MIDI notes.

 - If you are working with the Duo or Quad versions of OnTheAir Video, and have multiple outputs on the same Mac, you can learn the same MIDI key to one clip of multiple playlists in order to start clips in sync (not frame accurate).